phpbb-extensions/autogroups/EXTEND_DOCS.md

 }
 ```

-Add a method that defines the name of your Auto Group type.
+Add the method that defines the name of your Auto Group type.
 It must be prefixed by your unique vendor and extension name:

 ```php
 public function get_condition_type()